BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_partitions.md

 #### Knights Landing

-The Knights Landing partition contains the nodes with 64 cores per socket and 4 threads per core xeon phi cpus.
-The partition should be used for extremely multihtreaded tasks that really on parallel computation (like openMP) and not message parsing (MPI.
+The Knights Landing partition contains the nodes with 64 cores per socket and 4 threads per core Xeon phi cpus.
+The partition should be used for extremely multithreaded tasks that really on parallel computation (like openMP) and not message parsing (MPI.

 #### GPU